MihirSaiDudekula/SystemDesign/04_API.md

 ### **B. GraphQL**
 - **GraphQL is a query language** for APIs developed by Facebook.
 - Uses **only POST requests** (unlike REST, which uses multiple methods).

+- In GraphQL, all requests are made using the POST method, regardless of whether you're fetching data, modifying data, or performing other actions.
+This is in contrast to REST APIs, which use different HTTP methods for different operations
+- body can contain:

+A query (a read operation, like fetching specific fields of data).
+A mutation (a write operation, like creating or updating data).
+A subscription (to listen for real-time updates).
+Because GraphQL operates with a single endpoint, POST is chosen to accommodate the flexibility and complexity of the request body.
+The request is sent to a server with the required query or mutation in the request body, and the server responds with the requested data.

+What is Overfetching and Underfetching?
+Overfetching and underfetching are common problems in traditional REST APIs.
+These issues arise from the way data is requested and delivered in REST, where you typically request a fixed set of data from an endpoint.

+Overfetching
+Overfetching occurs when an API returns more data than what the client actually needs.
+This can happen when an endpoint returns a larger set of data than the client requires, leading to inefficiencies like:

+Unnecessary network usage (since more data is transferred than necessary).
+Increased response size (more data than needed).
+Slower performance for the client and server.
+For example, in a REST API, a request to fetch a list of users might also return unnecessary information about each user, like their posts, comments, or other details that are irrelevant to the current use case.

+Example of Overfetching in REST:
+Request: GET /users
+Response:
+json
+Copy
+[
+  { "id": 1, "name": "Alice", "email": "alice@example.com", "posts": [...] },
+  { "id": 2, "name": "Bob", "email": "bob@example.com", "posts": [...] }
+]
+If the client only needs the user's name and email but the server still sends the posts, that's overfetching.

+Underfetching
+Underfetching occurs when an API doesn’t provide enough data in a single request, forcing the client to make multiple requests to get all the necessary information.
+This is a problem when an endpoint does not return all the relevant information in the response, requiring the client to fetch additional data by making multiple API calls.

+For example, in a REST API, if you make a request to fetch user details but the server only returns basic information (like their name) and not their posts or other details, you will need to make a second request to get the posts or additional data.

+Example of Underfetching in REST:
+Request: GET /users/1
+Response:
+json
+Copy
+{
+  "id": 1,
+  "name": "Alice",
+  "email": "alice@example.com"
+}
+To get posts, you'd need to make a second request: GET /users/1/posts.

+How GraphQL Solves These Problems
+In GraphQL, these issues are solved in the following ways:

+No Overfetching: The client specifies exactly what data it needs in the query.
+The server will return only the data requested, so there's no unnecessary data included in the response.
+No Underfetching: The client can request all the data it needs in a single query.
+If you need the user's name, email, and posts, you can request them all in one request, and the server will return exactly what’s needed

 - **Solves REST’s overfetching and underfetching problems**.

 ### **How GraphQL Works:**